 - Radiation therapy

-- Sensitivity to the sun due to medication reactions or certain drugs
+- Sensitivity to the sun due to medicine reactions or certain drugs

 - Sunburn or suntan